AMANN23/CV/README.md

 ## Hobbies

 - Avid gym goer 💪
-- Sport Lover: Football ⚽, Basketball 🏀, Tennis 🎾.
+- Sports Lover: Football ⚽ (Can name every team to win in the Champions League... not in order i'm not that sad), Basketball 🏀, Tennis 🎾.
 - Car lover 🏎
 - Make the greatest S'mores you will ever taste 😋